Zweihander-Main/kindle-highlights-to-org/README.md

 Does not modify original file or update existing data.

 Notes:
-- User-inserted newlines should be preserved (these are usually rare)
+- User-inserted newlines should be preserved (these are usually rare).
+- At the moment, these newlines will create broken headings with newlines in the middle of them.
-- Notes are sorted by date
+- Notes are sorted by date added.

 ## Usage